unxmaal/mechkeys_howto/Readme.md

 Every MechKeys.ca board ships pre-programmed and ready to use.

-To enhance the original layout, download the pre-programmed layout, modify it, and upload it to the board.
+To enhance the original layout on the board, download the pre-programmed layout from the board, modify it in the Boot Mapper Client, and upload it to the board.

 In most cases, you will not need to upload new firmware to the board.